cmontalvo251/TOSIM/README.md

 	Driver - Needs a drive forward and the hooks (commented for now) for waypoint control Towed - Just needs inner loop control
 	Tether - Can stay the same
-6.)
-Need to make sure that tether reel and connection points are all properly aligned 7.)
+7.)
 Need to make sure the state vectors are properly aligned since the towed structure now has 8 extra states (thrust of each motor)